thegenius/taitan-orm/README.md

 ```

-**Other read APIs are just syntactic sugar and maybe some performance optimize.**
+**Other APIs are just syntactic sugar and maybe some performance optimize.**

 # Quick Start